konturio/event-preview-image-generator/README.md

 The project is designed to create screenshots of a web page on a browser event.
 Can be used to create preview for later use when posting on social media using the opengraph protocol.

-The project uses 2 containers: chromium-headless and preview-genetator.
+The project uses 2 containers: chromium-headless and preview-generator.
 You can optionally use redis or memcached for image caching

 ## [Chromium headless](chromium-headless/README.md)